Robert Boyle: Scientific contributions

+Emphasis on experiments

-On several occasions he mentions that to keep his judgment as unprepossessed as might be with any of the modern theories of philosophy, until he was "provided of experiments" to help him judge of them.
+On several occasions, he mentions that to keep his judgment as unprepossessed as might be with any of the modern theories of philosophy, until he was "provided of experiments" to help him judge of them.
 He refrained from any study of the atomical and the Cartesian systems, and even of the Novum Organum itself, though he admits to "transiently consulting" them about a few particulars.
 Nothing was more alien to his mental temperament than the spinning of hypotheses.
+"I, ... love not to believe any thing upon Conjectures, when by a not over-difficult Experiment I can try whether it be True or no..."

-He regarded the acquisition of knowledge as an end in itself, and in consequence he gained a wider outlook on the aims of scientific inquiry than had been enjoyed by his predecessors for many centuries.
-This, however, did not mean that he paid no attention to the practical application of science nor that he despised knowledge which tended to use.
+He regarded the acquisition of knowledge as an end in itself, and in consequence, he gained a wider outlook on the aims of scientific inquiry than had been enjoyed by his predecessors for many centuries.
+This, however, did not mean that he paid no attention to the practical application of science, nor that he despised practical knowledge.

+Physics and Chemistry

+Vacuum pump

+To Boyle, Guericke's vacuum pump had two important limitations.
+Firstly, its evacuation required "the continual labour of two strong men for divers hours", and secondly, "the Receiver, or Glass to be empty'd, consisting of one entire and uninterrupted Globe ... of Glass ... is so made, that things cannot be convey'd into it".
+Hooke constructed a pump that could be operated on a desktop, and conveniently opened to insert candles, mice, birds, bells, pendulums, and other research objects.
+With Hooke's pump, Boyle began a series of experiments on the properties of air.
+An account of Boyle's work with the pump was published in 1660 under the title New Experiments Physico-Mechanical, Touching the Spring of the Air, and its Effects.

+Chemistry

-Robert Boyle was an alchemist; and believing the transmutation of metals to be a possibility, he carried out experiments in the hope of achieving it; and he was instrumental in obtaining the repeal, in 1689, of the statute of Henry IV against multiplying gold and silver.
-With all the important work he accomplished in physics – the enunciation of Boyle's law, the discovery of the part taken by air in the propagation of sound, and investigations on the expansive force of freezing water, on specific gravities and refractive powers, on crystals, on electricity, on colour, on hydrostatics, etc. – chemistry was his peculiar and favourite study.
-His first book on the subject was The Sceptical Chymist, published in 1661, in which he criticised the "experiments whereby vulgar Spagyrists are wont to endeavour to evince their Salt, Sulphur and Mercury to be the true Principles of Things."
-For him chemistry was the science of the composition of substances, not merely an adjunct to the arts of the alchemist or the physician.
+Robert Boyle was an alchemist; and believing the transmutation of metals to be a possibility, he carried out experiments in the hope of achieving it; and he was instrumental in obtaining the repeal, by the Royal Mines Act 1688 (1 Will. & Mar. c.
+30), of the statute of Henry IV against multiplying gold and silver, the Gold and Silver Act 1403 (5 Hen.
+4. c.
+4).
+With all the important work he accomplished in physics, chemistry was his peculiar and favourite study.
+His first book on the subject was The Sceptical Chymist, published in 1661, in which he criticised the "experiments whereby vulgar Spagyrists are wont to endeavour to evince their Salt, Sulphur and Mercury to be the true Principles of Things".
+For him, chemistry was the science of the composition of substances, not merely an adjunct to the arts of the alchemist or the physician.